Greece–Netherlands relations

-Dutch-Greek relations are foreign relations between the Netherlands and Greece.
+Greece–Netherlands relations are the bilateral relations between the Netherlands and Greece.
 Since 1834, both countries have diplomatic relations.
-The Netherlands have an embassy in Athens and 12 honorary consulates in Corfu, Herakleion, Kalamata, Kavala, Patras, Piraeus, Rhodes, Samos, Syros, Thessaloniki, Volos, and Ioannina.
+The Netherlands have an embassy in Athens.
 Greece has an embassy in The Hague, and a consulate-general in Rotterdam.

-Both countries are full members of NATO and of the European Union.
+Both countries are full members of the Council of Europe, the European Union and NATO.

 In 1967, the Netherlands and three other countries brought the Greek Case against the Greek junta regime for human rights violations.

 Culture

 The Netherlands Institute in Athens opened in 1984, and is one of 17 foreign archaeological institutes in Athens.